Non-Contact Health Monitoring During Daily Personal Care Routines: Method

 \subsection{Input embedding}

-Our FusionPhysNet introduces an innovative input embedding strategy, demonstrating the model’s ability to process video signals from two distinct modalities: RGB video facial and IR video facial.
-As illustrated in Figure \ref{fig:model}, the model first performs pre-processing on both types of video data to convert them into frame sequences.
-These sequences are then passed through a shared 3D convolutional encoder for spatiotemporal feature extraction, followed by a dedicated fusion module (FusionNet) that integrates the extracted features.
+Building upon PhysNet~\cite{physnet,liu2024summit}, our FusionPhysNet introduces an input embedding strategy that processes facial video from two modalities: RGB and IR.
+As shown in Figure~\ref{fig:model}, both video streams are pre-processed into frame sequences and passed through a shared 3D convolutional encoder for spatiotemporal feature extraction.

-This architecture enables the model to jointly exploit complementary information from both RGB and IR facial videos.
 By integrating features from both modalities, the model achieves a more comprehensive understanding of an individual’s physiological state, effectively combining superficial and deeper physiological signals.
 This multimodal fusion framework significantly enhances the model’s performance in complex real-world scenarios and establishes a more accurate and reliable foundation for vital sign estimation, including heart rate and blood oxygen saturation.